oneapi-src/oneDNN/tests/benchdnn/doc/driver_conv.md

 simple as it might seem at first sight.
 One of the biggest problems we encountered was numerical instability.
 For every output point, a lot of operations may occur.
-For instance, on backward propagation with respect to filter, each filter point requires `mb * oh * ow` operations (see the *Notation* section below).
+For instance, on backward propagation with respect to filter, each filter point requires `mb * oh * ow` operations.
 That large amount of compute operations may lead to either integer overflow or accuracy loss if initial data was chosen inadequately.

 These two main issues complicate testing. **benchdnn** tries to address these by using integers for initialization with uniform distribution in a range